rochmind/diversion/README.md

 # another list used for blocking
 # used for bespoke adlist/trackers
 denylist.txt
-# sourced from other lists
-harvest.txt
-# urls used for harvest.txt
+# urls used for harvest.sh
 url.txt
-# dedup list of harvest.txt
+# dedup list of final list from harvest.sh
 output.txt